tntc-project/MultiEnJa/MT-PE/README.md

 * ISO/TC37.
 ISO 18587:2017 [Translation Services: Post-editing of Machine Translation Output: Requirements](https://iso.org/standard/62970.html).
 2017.

+## Developer

+The dataset in this directory is credited to National Institute of Information and Communications Technology (henceforth, NICT).
+NICT has made the dataset publicly available under the conditions of license specified below.

+## License

+See [README.md](../README.md) in the top directory.

 ## Precautions

-* National Institute of Information and Communications Technology (henceforth, NICT) has made the dataset publicly available under the conditions of license specified below.
 * NICT bears no responsibility for the contents of the dataset and assumes no liability for any direct or indirect damage or loss whatsoever that may be incurred as a result of using the dataset.
 * If any copyright infringement or other problems are found in the dataset, please contact us at atsushi.fujita[at]nict[dot]go[dot]jp.
 We will review the issue and undertake appropriate measures as necessary.

-## License

-See [README.md](../README.md) in the top directory.

 ## Acknowledgments

-Parts of this dataset were developed as a part of work at [Advanced Translation Technology Laboratory](https://att-astrec.nict.go.jp/), [Advanced Speech Translation Research and Development Promotion Center](https://astrec.nict.go.jp/), [National Institute of Information and Communications Technology](https://www.nict.go.jp/en/).
+The dataset under this directory was developed as a part of work at [Advanced Translation Technology Laboratory](https://att-astrec.nict.go.jp/), [Advanced Speech Translation Research and Development Promotion Center](https://astrec.nict.go.jp/), [National Institute of Information and Communications Technology](https://www.nict.go.jp/en/).